atamborrino/cassandra-benchmark/slides/README.md

-Download and open index.html for the presentation (built with reveal.js).
+Download and open index.html (built with reveal.js).